ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-7-1.md

-# Importance of Measuring Progress and Adjusting Course as Needed

 In this chapter, we will explore the importance of measuring progress and adjusting course as needed in the relentless pursuit of performance.
 As businesses strive for consistent improvement, it is vital to continuously monitor progress, evaluate results, and make necessary adjustments to stay on track and achieve desired outcomes.